allegroai/clearml-agent/README.md

 clearml-agent daemon --queue default --docker --foreground
 ```

-For actual service mode, all the stdout will be stored automatically into a file (no need to pipe)
+For actual service mode, all the stdout will be stored automatically into a file (no need to pipe).
-Notice: with `--detached` flag, the *clearml-agent* will be running in the background
+Notice: with `--detached` flag, the *clearml-agent* will run in the background

 ```bash
 clearml-agent daemon --detached --queue default --docker
 ```

-Example: spin two agents, one per gpu on the same machine, with default nvidia/cuda:10.1-cudnn7-runtime-ubuntu18.04
+Example: spin two agents, one per gpu on the same machine, with default `nvidia/cuda:10.1-cudnn7-runtime-ubuntu18.04`
 docker:

 ```bash